Did you know...

 Humboldt penguins can reach speeds of up to 35 miles per hour

-DZG holds a large group of Humboldt, or Peruvian, penguins which is one of 17 species.
+DZG holds a group of Humboldt, or Peruvian, penguins which is one of 17 species.
 They are found along the South American coastline in areas reached by the Humboldt current, and named after German scientist, Alexander Von Humboldt, who explored the region in the late 1700s.

 Penguins are superbly adapted to their aquatic life.
 The body is streamlined, feet are webbed and reduced wings, unsuitable for flying, have become flippers.